beadone/STM32f103-to-ESP8266-01-wifi-web-page/README.md

 # STM32f103-to-ESP8266-01-wifi-web-page
 Demo Arduino code to get NTC 10k analogue readings on a STM32f103 to a web page using a ESP8266-01.
+I needed see 4 analogue reading and the ESP8266-01 does not have enough analogue pins but it still can provide a simple webpage on your local wifi, so I added an spare STM32f103 that I had.
+All the pieces are very cheap.

 The setup of the STM32 is below

 ![stm32f103 ntc 10](https://github.com/user-attachments/assets/6de6d742-0849-4e15-ab87-ea7a3bbd83d6)